quietfanatic/make-pl/README.md

 - If you want to manually change directories, use the chdir provided by this module.
 Using `CORE::chdir` will desync `$ENV{PWD}`.

+### Configuration

+There are two recommended ways to do local build configuration:

+- You can declare different build configurations (debug, release, etc) and duplicate targets between them.
+Each unused target only adds about 20 microseconds to the script runtime.
+- For more detailed configuration (compiler flags, library locations, etc) it's recommended to put global variables at the top of your build script where they can be easily changed.
+The build script's modification time is monitored by the dependency tracker, so if you change it, everything will be properly rebuilt.

 ### Recommendations

 - It's best to die if something fails.
 The autodie pragma is useful.